UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/r/arxiv.md

 - <a href="https://cran.r-project.org/web/packages/aRxiv/index.html" target="_blank">arXiv: Interface to the arXiv API</a>
 - <a href="https://cran.r-project.org/web/packages/ggplot2/index.html" target="_blank">ggplot2: Create Elegant Data Visualisations Using the Grammar of Graphics</a>

+We load the libraries used in this tutorial below:

 ``` r
 library(aRxiv)